RosterElf Logo

 Key actions:

-• Store in a central, accessible location
+• Store in a central, searchable location accessible to all affected staff

-• Link to related policies and procedures
+• Link to related policies and companion procedures for full context

 WRITING TIPS